sharubhat/serverside-developer-notes/part1/topic5/install-instructions-for-mac.md

 Could not find a brew formula for installing latest Apache Flink, so going with a manual installation.

 1. Download Flink for Hadoop 2.
 This is required if we want Flink to be able to deal with data on Hadoop.
-2. tar xzf flink-\*.tgz
+2. tar xzf flink-*.tgz
-3. Copy flink-1.1.2 \(the latest available version while making these notes\) to \/usr\/Cellar\/apache-flink.
+3. Copy flink-1.1.2 (the latest available version while making these notes) to /usr/Cellar/apache-flink.
 This is not necessory, however I like to keep the project along with other brew installed softwares.
-4. Create two aliases in ~\/.profile
+4. Create two aliases in ~/.profile

   ```
   alias start-flink='/usr/local/Cellar/apache-flink/1.1.2/bin/start-local.sh'